-A Visitor Management Plan (VMP) has been included as part of the application.
+A Visitor Management Plan (VMP) is included as part of the application.
 The purpose of the VMP is to manage the impacts on capercaillie.
 The VMP includes measures such as:

-- A woodland planting scheme around the wigwams and camping areas to act as a screen for adjacent woodland - Additional signage at key access areas to alert people of sensitive wildlife and to remain on paths - To ensure visitors entering the site from outside the centre and utilising the trails keep their dogs under control - To discourage the creation of unauthorised trails and to remove these where necessary - Briefing visitors on arrival of the sensitivity of wildlife around the site and encourage them to recreate responsibly
+- Additional signage at key access areas to alert people of sensitive wildlife and to remain on paths - To ensure visitors entering the site from outside the centre and utilising the trails keep their dogs under control - To discourage the creation of unauthorised trails and to remove these where necessary

+• Briefing visitors on arrival of the sensitivity of wildlife around the site and encourage them to recreate responsibly